EchungYang/my-serve.github.io/index.md

 ## What is MY-SERVE

 MY-SERVE is a study about understanding young people's experiences in accessing community mental health services.
 MY-SERVCE stands for Mental health in Youth: SERVice Experience.
-Since the start of the COVID-19 pandemic, research has shown that children and young people’s mental health has got worse and there has been a large increase in the number of children and young people being referred to mental health services (eg. GP counsellor, school counsellor, CAMHS).
+Since the start of the COVID-19 pandemic, research has shown that children and young people’s mental health has got worse and there has been a large increase in the number of children and young people being referred to mental health services (eg. GP counsellor, school counsellor, Child and Adolescent Mental Health Services CAMHS).

 This study aims to understand young people’s experiences of mental health services through in-depth interviews.
 In particular, we’d like to understand why some groups of young people may not improve as much as others after accessing services.
 We’d like to speak to young people and their caregivers to find out what worked or didn’t work for them, so we can suggest ways to improve services.

-## Who are we looking for?

-We would like to invite you if you have been seen by mental health services and are between the ages of 16 and 24, or, you are the caregiver of a young person who has been seen by mental health services and are between the ages of 16 and 24.
+## We would like to invite you to take part if you

+* have been seen by mental health services and are between the ages of 16 and 24, or,
+* you are the caregiver of a young person between the ages of 11 and 24 who has been seen by mental health services.

 ## What will happen to me if I take part?